 A comprehensive overview of all successful acquisitions is reported in Table~\ref{tab:ACQRESULTS} and in Table~\ref{tab:ACQRESULTSL5} for L1/E1 and L5/E5a bands, respectively.
 Although the \gls{SC} operations were optimized solely for \gls{GPS} and Galileo visibility, a significant number of signals from the BeiDou \gls{RNSS} and various \glspl{SBAS} were acquired from the available \gls{IQS} snapshots.
 This result is illustrated in Fig.~\ref{fig:acqStack} and Fig.~\ref{fig:acqStackL5}, which show, for each \gls{SC} operation, the number of acquired \gls{PRN} signals per system and per band as a function of the spacecraft altitude at the start of the operation, expressed in \gls{RE}.
 Among all operations, OP38\_0 did not yield any successful acquisitions.
 In contrast, the snapshot associated with OP78\_1, despite being collected at a high altitude, produced the highest number of L1 acquisitions, while OP9\_0 resulted in the largest number of L5 acquisitions.

 Fig.~\ref{fig:acqDistr1} and Fig.~\ref{fig:acqDistr5} present the distribution of \gls{C/N0} values for each signal on the L1 and L5 bands, together with the number of successful acquisitions per signal.
 The analysis indicates that expanding the set of processed signals to include those of additional \gls{GNSS}, \gls{RNSS}, and \gls{SBAS} constellations substantially increases the total number of successful acquisitions.
 On the L1 band, the largest contributions arise from \gls{SBAS} and BeiDou, whereas on the L5 band, BeiDou and \gls{IRNSS} are the most significant.
-Notably, the NavIC L5 signal characterized by a chip rate of 1.023~Mchip/s, which is 10 times lower with respect to chip rate of all the other L5 signals, so it is uniquely oversampled.
+Notably, the NavIC L5 signal is characterized by a chip rate of 1.023~Mchip/s, which is 10 times lower than the chip rate of all other L5 signals, making it uniquely oversampled.
 It is worth recalling that all L5 \gls{SC} operations were instead performed at a nominal sampling rate of 24~MHz.